 Nameless person(s) can sneer all they like because yes, in spite of this experience, I will still enjoy the book.
 I have done my morning pages and tonight I will be doing an artist’s date with my fairytalers in a real safe space.

 Safe spaces take energy, time and respect to create.
 Banning people on a technicality and shaming them because they asked for help, is not a safe space.
-Nameless person(s) behaved like a dumb robot pattern-matching words because it was quicker and easier than empathising with another human being and whilst that might make their space feel safe, I would not want to share that vacuum of faceless, shameless pitilessness where anyone can get deleted at a moment’s notice because they dared to query that space and find out that it wasn’t safe at all.
+Nameless person(s) behaved like a robot, pattern-matching words, because it was quicker and easier than empathising with another human being and whilst that might make their space feel safe, I would not want to share that vacuum of faceless, shameless pitilessness where anyone can get deleted at a moment’s notice because they dared to query that space and find out that it wasn’t safe at all.